 She undertook her PhD at University College Dublin, Ireland, where she first became interested in memory while working with patients as a neuropsychologist.
-She is currently a Wellcome Trust Principal Research Fellow and Professor of Cognitive Neuroscience at University College London, and is an honorary neuropsychologist at the National Hospital for Neurology and Neurosurgery, Queen Square, London.
+She was a Wellcome Trust Principal Research Fellow and Professor of Cognitive Neuroscience at University College London, and was an honorary neuropsychologist at the National Hospital for Neurology and Neurosurgery, Queen Square, London.

 Professional position